TaylorTree/printio/README.rst

  - *PrettyValue():*
     Formats a single value to a string.

- - *PrettySeries():*
+ - *PrettyValues():*
-    Formats a series of data to a list of list of strings.
+    Formats a list of lists or list of dictionaries.
         - format: will return a list of list of strings including the header.
         - text: will return a string similar to MySQL's console display format.